Anne McClain

 Anne Charlotte McClain (born June 7, 1979) is a colonel in the United States Army, engineer, and a NASA astronaut.
-Her call sign, "Annimal", dates back to her rugby career; she also uses the call sign in her Twitter handle, AstroAnnimal.
-She was a flight engineer for Expedition 58/59 and Expedition 72/73 to the International Space Station.
+Her call sign, "Annimal", dates back to her rugby career; she also uses the call sign in her X handle, AstroAnnimal.
+She was a flight engineer for Expedition 57/58/59 and Expedition 72/73 to the International Space Station.

 Education

 Born and raised in Spokane, Washington, McClain wanted to become an astronaut at a young age.
 In 1997, McClain graduated from Gonzaga Preparatory School in Spokane.
 She did a brief stint at Spokane Community College where she played softball and enrolled in R.O.T.C. at Gonzaga University, waiting on an appointment to the United States Military Academy, West Point, where she earned a bachelor's degree in mechanical engineering and was commissioned as an army officer in 2002.
 She then attended the University of Bath, where she earned a master's degree in aerospace engineering in 2004, and the University of Bristol, where she earned a master's degree in international relations in 2005.
 Both master's degrees were completed through a Marshall Scholarship.
 Her work on unsteady aerodynamics and flow visualization of free-to-roll non-slender delta wings was later published through the American Institute of Aeronautics and Astronautics.

 McClain traveled to Africa for eight weeks with Operation Crossroads Africa, working on a construction project in Uganda.